Weekly love horoscope: A tarot reading of November 13 – November 19, 2023

 Taurus love horoscope

-Couples: Natives of Taurus sun sign will reap the benefits of caring and loving relationships.
+Couples: Natives of the Taurus sun sign will reap the benefits of caring and loving relationships.
 Your bonhomie with your mate will be exceptional and you will enjoy carnal pleasures.
-Family bonds will strengthen, and some occasion celebrated together will give you joy and delight.
+Family bonds will strengthen, and some occasions celebrated together will give you joy and delight.

 Singles: Singles are likely to form an attachment with someone older and might try to withhold their feelings.
 Remember bonding and vibes are more important in a relationship.
 Age is just a number.
 Natives in love will be happy in their relationships and will be in no hurry to tie the knot.